-How Much Can You Borrow for a Mortgage?
+How Much Can You Borrow For a Mortgage?

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

-How we reviewed this article:
+In this article:

-A mortgage income multiple is simply a multiple of your annual income, used by mortgage lenders to get an idea of the size of home loan you might be able to afford.
+A mortgage income multiple is simply a multiple of your annual income, used by mortgage lenders to get an idea of the size of a home loan you might be able to afford.

 For example, if you were earning £40,000 a year and a lender used a mortgage income multiple of 4, then they would take 4 x £40,000 – £160,000 – as the maximum they would be prepared to lend you.

-Enter your salary below, (combined salaries for a joint application) to see how much you could potentially borrow.
+Enter your salary below (combined salaries for a joint application) to see how much you could potentially borrow.

 Mortgage Affordability Calculator